← Cancer Research Glossary

 What it is

-BRCA1 and BRCA2 are genes that help our bodies repair damaged DNA.
-When these genes have mutations, they can't do their job properly, which can lead to cancer.
-This is especially true for breast and ovarian cancers, but it can also increase the risk of other types of cancer.
+BRCA1 and BRCA2 are genes that help repair damage to our DNA.
+When these genes have mutations, they can't do their job properly, which can lead to an increased risk of breast and ovarian cancers.
+Think of it like a pair of molecular 'safety nets' that help prevent cancer-causing damage to our cells.

 How it works

-In normal cells, BRCA1 and BRCA2 help fix mistakes in DNA that can cause cancer.
-When these genes are mutated, the cell's ability to repair DNA is impaired, which can lead to uncontrolled cell growth and cancer.
-In some cases, this can be passed down from parent to child, making it a hereditary risk factor.
+In normal cells, BRCA1 and BRCA2 genes help fix mistakes in our DNA that can lead to cancer.
+When these genes are mutated, the cell's ability to repair DNA damage is impaired, which can cause uncontrolled cell growth and tumor formation.
+This is why people with BRCA1 and BRCA2 mutations are at higher risk of developing breast and ovarian cancers.

 Why it matters